dylankb/what-i-know-js/README.md

 eiusmod tempor incididunt ut labore et dolore magna aliqua."
 ```

-#### Concatenation - ES6
+**ES6 - Concatenation**

-IN ES6 you can use interpolation to combine variables and strings.
+In ES6 you can use interpolation to combine variables and strings.

 ```js
 let name = "world"